thomas-touhey/cahute/docs/topics/protocols/seven/flows.rst

 Updating serial parameters
 --------------------------

-If the link is established on a serial stream, it is possible to negotiate different serial parameters with the calculator dynamically using :ref:`seven-command-02`, using the following flow:
+If the link is established on a serial medium, it is possible to negotiate different serial parameters with the calculator dynamically using :ref:`seven-command-02`, using the following flow: